VSSSLeague/VSSReferee/README.md

 ### VSS-Replacer
 The VSS-Replacer module is responsable to catch the data sent by the teams containing their desired position of each robot in the field, posteriorly positioning the robots in the `FIRASim` simulator.
 The teams need to use the `vssref_placement.proto` protobuf file to send these commands to the VSS-Replacer.
-This protobuf have an var type named `Frame` on it, that contains the team `Color` and an vector of `Robot` type.
+This protobuf have an var type named `Frame` on it, that contains the team `Color` and a vector of `Robot` type.
 The definition of these vars can be seen in the `vssref_common.proto` protobuf file.
-Today when your team don't place the robots, it automatically place your team based at the **IEEE VSS Rules**, but it **only can recognize your goalkeepe**r, cause it store the time that each robot spent at the goal area, so the other players will be literally placed following the rules.
+The current version, when your team don't place the robots, automatically place your team based at the **IEEE VSS Rules**, but it **only can recognize your goalkeeper**, cause it store the time that each robot spent at the goal area, so the other players will be literally placed following the rules.
 You can check that rules placement at [Rules](http://200.145.27.208/cbr/wp-content/uploads/2020/07/vssRegras_Portugues.pdf).
 The `example/main.cpp` file contains an example of how the teams can send placement data to VSS-Replacer.

 #### Examples of placement